Guyana Nature Experience

 Day 4 – Turtle Mountain

-Take a morning boat ride on the Essequibo River to spot wildlife, followed by a boat journey to Turtle Mountain where we walk to the summit (approximately 2 hours) for spectacular views over the forest canopy.
+Take a morning boat ride on the Essequibo River to spot wildlife, followed by a boat journey for the hike to Turtle Mountain, where we walk to the summit (approximately 2 hours) for spectacular views over the forest canopy.
+The area is home to Red Howler Monkeys, Black Spider Monkeys, and five different eagles.
 For those who feel that the walk may be too strenuous an alternative boat ride can be taken to Stanley Lake to search for Giant River Otters and Black Caiman.
 Afterwards we visit Kurupukari Falls with their prehistoric Amerindian rock arts (dependant on the river level).
 Overnight at Iwokrama River Lodge.
 (BLD)

 Day 5 - Iwokrama

 Our day starts with a dawn wildlife walk, and afterwards we will transfer to a 4WD vehicle to travel along one of the best trails for seeing Jaguar.
-Sightings cannot be guaranteed but this is an excellent place to see one of Guyana’s most elusive creatures.
+Sightings cannot be guaranteed but if you are very lucky you may see one of Guyana’s most elusive creatures.
 We then head to the Iwokrama Canopy Walkway, 35 metres up into the canopy, for a different perspective of the forest.
 Overnight at Atta Rainforest Lodge.
 (BLD)

 Day 6 – Iwokrama